gouravkhator/stran/app/README.md

 # Stran Frontend with React Native

+> **Note: There were some issues with Node version 17.3.0, as some React-Native packages were erroring out, so I removed node_modules folder and package-lock.json file and used node version 16.13.0**

+We can use nvm for various node version management.

 > Hoping that all npm packages were already installed, from full-install npm script, when run from the project's root folder.

 ## Resourceful Links for Setup